Pyprohly/reddit-api-doc-notes/docs/api-reference/live_thread.rst

 *scope: edit*

-Delete a live update from the thread.
+Delete a live update.

-Requires that specified update must have been authored by the user or that you have the `edit` permission.
+Requires that specified update must have been authored by the current user or that you have the `edit` permission.

 If an already deleted update is specified, the action will be treated as a success.